 - 1.25.2 In case of a photo-finish between two, or more, riders, the decision shall be taken in favour of the competitor whose front wheel leading edge crosses the plane of the finish line first.
-In case of ties, the riders concerned will be ranked in the order of the best lap time made during the race. - 1.25.3 The results will be based on the order in which the riders cross the line and the number of laps completed.
+In case of ties, the riders concerned will be ranked in the order of the best lap time made during the race. - 1.25.3 The results will be based on the order in which the riders cross the line and the number of laps completed. - 1.25.4 To be counted as a finisher in the race and be included in the results a rider must: - a Complete 75% of the race distance. - b Cross the finish line on the race track (not in the pit lane) within five minutes of the race winner.
+The rider must be in contact with his motorcycle.

-- 1.25.4 To be counted as a finisher in the race and be included in the results a rider must: - a Complete 75% of the race distance. - b Cross the finish line on the race track (not in the pit lane) within five minutes of the race winner.
-The rider must be in contact with his machine. - 1.25.5 The riders placed in the first three positions in the race will be escorted by officials, as quickly as possible, to the podium for the awards ceremony.
-Participation in the podium ceremony by the first three riders is compulsory. - 1.25.6 A new lap record for a circuit can only be established by a rider during a race. - 1.25.7 Both for practice and for race, the lap time is the subtraction of the time between two consecutive crossings of the finish line painted on the track.
+1.25.5 The riders classified in the first three positions in the race (and additionally the Winner of the Superbike EVO category) will be escorted by officials, as quickly as possible, to the podium for the awards ceremony.
+Participation in the podium ceremony by these riders is compulsory.